amandabrastad/2022ws_do_ab/coursework.md

 ## What is then needed to succeed in being ambidextrous?

-* The right setup trough separate units in the organization
+* The right setup through separate units in the organization
 * The right leaders with mindset and skills to lead both teams
 * A team with the right training and motivation to invent
 * Balancing the exploration and exploitation
 * Well communicated strategy

 ---
-## The benefits if you succsed
+## The benefits if you succeed

 ![Image of Adaptability, Avoid stagnation & Long term profit  ](adaptability.jpg)

 ---
 ## Recap

-* Short answer for each question!
-1. Why is Ambidextrous organizations interesting
+1. Why are Ambidextrous organizations interesting
 2. What is organizational ambidexterity?
-3. How does ambidextrous organizations work?
+3. How do ambidextrous organizations work?

 ---